 Most people are either uneducated or miseducated.
 Yet they think they know all they need to know, so it’s difficult to have a conversation with them, online or in person.
 But it’s more difficult online.
 They allow themselves to say online, to strangers, things they would never say to someone in person.
 At least I hope they wouldn’t.

-It’s difficult to believe they could behave any more badly than they already do.
-Yet it seems to me the comments I’ve seen posted online since Trump’s inauguration last Friday have been more bigoted than any I’ve ever read before.
-The success of this disgusting man has given them permission to be equally disgusting.
+It’s difficult to believe they could behave any more badly than they already do; yet the comments I’ve seen posted online since Trump’s inauguration last Friday have been more bigoted than any I’ve ever read before.
+The success of this disgusting man has given people permission to be equally disgusting.